Olumide09/stopwatch-with-reactjs/README.md

-stopwatch with Reactjs💯
+# stopwatch-with-reactjs 🐱‍👤
-link used for project -- https://www.geeksforgeeks.org/create-a-stop-watch-using-reactjs/
+Using the react framework to design a stopwatch https://www.geeksforgeeks.org/create-a-stop-watch-using-reactjs/ -- link to website i used for project